davygoat/simh-os32/README.txt

    Username: 25
    Password: user1

-   or (if your shadow.config has named users)
+   (if shadow.config has a named user yourname with password yourpass)

    ftp localhost 2121
    Username: yourname